valentiniljaz/cordova-nfc-plugin/readme.md

 Some NFC tags might not support NDEF:

 * READ_NDEF: Prevent reading NDEF if tag does not support it.
 * NDEF_BLOCK_ADDR: Address of the first block that contains NDEF message encoded with TLV (T = type; L = length; V = value).
-See attached datasheet 02 (chapter 3) for more info.
+See attached datasheet 02 (chapters: 3.2 and 4.1) for more info.

 The following values should be the same for any tag.
 If not, you should change to the appropriate values:

 * CMD_READ: Code for read command (default: 0x20).
 * CMD_WRITE: Code for write command (default: 0x21).
 * CMD_FLAGS: Each request specifies some flags (default: 0x02 - High data rate).
-See attached datasheet 01 (chapter 19.1) for more info.
+See attached datasheet 01 (chapter: 19.1) for more info.

 Usage: